-Cheryl E. Ball is Associate Professor of Digital Publishing Studies at West Virginia University and has been editor of the peer-reviewed, open-access journal Kairos: A Journal of Rhetoric, Technology, and Pedagogy for 15 years.
-She teaches classes and workshops internationally on editing, multimedia authoring, and digital publishing and is Executive Director of the Council of Editors of Learned Journals.
-She directs the newly inaugurated Digital Publishing Institute at WVU Libraries and is co-PI on a $1 million Andrew W. Mellon Foundation grant to build an open-source academic publishing platform, Vega.
+Cheryl E. Ball is Director of the Digital Publishing Collaborative at Wayne State University Library.
+Since 2006, Ball has been editor of the online peer-reviewed open-access journal Kairos: Rhetoric, Technology, and Pedagogy, which exclusively publishes digital media scholarship.
+Her recent research in editorial workflows and digital publishing infrastructures can be found in multiple journals and edited collections, as well as on her personal repository, http://ceball.com.
+She is the Project Director for Vega, an open-access multimedia academic publishing platform, and serves as the executive director of the Council of Editors of Learned Journals.
 In this proposed set of workshops, Ball is responsible for creating the curriculum, leading the workshops and seminars, and ensuring participant satisfaction.
 Her Twitter handle is @s2ceball.

 Douglas Eyman is Associate Professor of Rhetoric and Writing at George Mason University.
 His most recent book, Digital Rhetoric: Theory, Method, Practice, was published by the University of Michigan Press in 2015, and, with Ball, has recently co-authored more than a half-dozen articles on digital media publishing and technical infrastructures.
 Eyman has held a number of editorial roles on Kairos since 1996; he is currently the Senior Editor and Publisher.
 Eyman will serve as a project mentor and facilitator for both sets of workshops and provide presentations on issues related to the technical, scholarly, and social infrastructures that support digital scholarship and online publication.
 His Twitter handle is @eymand.